TommasoGhilardi/DevStart/source/Psychopy.rst

     win.flip()

 The fixation is gone again!
 Exactly as predicted.
 Flipping the window allows us to draw and show something new each frame.
-This means that the speed limit of our presentation is the actual frame-rate of our display. *If we have a 60Hz display we can present an image 60 time in a second.*
+This means that the speed limit of our presentation is the actual frame rate of our display. *If we have a 60Hz display we can present an image 60 times in a second.*

-So if we want to present our fixation for an entire seconds we would have to draw and flip it 60 times (our display has a refresh rate of 60Hz)!
+So if we want to present our fixation for an entire second we would have to draw and flip it 60 times (our display has a refresh rate of 60Hz)!
 Let’s try: